2016-2017 Catalog > Graduate Studies

 Your time expires end of

-A student who will need time beyond the seven year time limit to complete his or her work may request such an extension through his or her adviser.
-The dean, on the recommendation of the student’s adviser and the program director, may grant an extension not to exceed one year.
-A student may request an extension exceeding one year by petitioning the Graduate Council (please refer to the section titled Exceptions to Academic Policies, Regulations or Requirements).
+A student who will need time beyond the seven year time limit to complete his or her work may request such an extension through Associate Registrar for Graduate Studies.
+The student must submit the request, along with a recommendation from his/her adviser and program director.
+Based on this information, the dean of the graduate school may grant an extension not to exceed one year.
+A student may request an extension exceeding one year by petitioning the Graduate Committee on Petitions (please refer to the section titled Exceptions to Academic Policies).

 Master degrees are awarded in January, May and September.
 Students graduating in January participate in the May commencement ceremony.
 Students completing the degree requirements in September participate in the May ceremony the following year.
-All graduating students who have petitioned to graduate with the Graduate School Office will receive full information about commencement in April.
+All graduating students who have petitioned to graduate with the Office of the Registrar will receive information about commencement in April.
 Attendance is not required of master’s candidates, but all are encouraged to participate.
 For further information, see the section on Graduation in this chapter.

-Students must complete and submit to the Graduate School Office the Petition to Graduate form by the established deadlines posted to the College’s academic calendar, which is available online at www.hood.edu/graduate.
-To receive the Petition, students must have completed a minimum of 18 graduate credits toward their program requirements.
-The Petition form includes information for those planning to complete their degree requirements within a year’s time, and is available on our website at www.hood.edu/graduate
+Students must complete and submit to the Office of the Registrar the Petition to Graduate form by the established deadlines posted to the College’s academic calendar.
+The Office of the Registrar may send notices to students who have completed a minimum of 21 graduate credits toward their program requirements; however it is the student's responsibility to review the deadlines and submit the Petition to Graduate form by the established deadlines.
+The Petition form includes information for those planning to complete their degree requirements within a year’s time.

-Students must submit their completed Petition forms to the Graduate School Office within the deadlines outlined in the Petition memo.
 A list of potential graduates for master’s degrees is submitted for faculty and trustee approval during their scheduled meetings.
-If a student petitions the Graduate School Office but does not complete the degree requirements on schedule, the student must resubmit the petition.
+If a student petitions the Office of the Registrar but does not complete the degree requirements on schedule, the student must submit a new petition indicating a new completion date.

 The College celebrates graduation in formal ceremonies in May.
 It is Hood’s policy that only those students who have fulfilled all academic requirements and have met all financial obligations to the College may participate in commencement.
-Diplomas issued for September and January graduates will be available for pickup by the student in the Graduate School Office or may be mailed to the student at his or her request.
+Diplomas issued for September and January graduates will be available for pickup by the student in the Office of the Registrar or may be mailed to the student at his or her request.
 Commencement regalia may be purchased through the College bookstore.

 The Office of Campus Safety is located on the mezzanine of the Apple Academic Resource Center, and can be reached by calling 301- 696-3569.
 To locate an officer on campus when the Security Office is closed, dial 0 for the College switchboard or stop by the Information Desk in the Whitaker Campus Center.